-All levels of the science GCSE will be taught by more than one specialist teacher.
-Each students' individual pathway will be chosen as the course progresses.
+All science GCSE classes are taught by more than one specialist teacher, with each students' individual pathway decided as the course progresses.

 GCSE - All external assessments will be taken at the end of Year 11.
 Students will also be assessed internally throughout the course.
 Students will sit 6 science papers; two for each science.
 Each paper assesses knowledge and understanding from distinct topic areas.
 The GCSE will be graded 9-1.